andreasjr/inkling/readme.txt

 === Concept ===
 Contributors: Andreas Reif
-Requires at least: 5.8
+Requires at least: 6.2
 Tested up to: 6.2
-Requires PHP: 5.7
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-A theme that resemble\'s Notion\'s UI.
+A theme for WordPress that is inspired by the UI and aesthetic of Notion.

 == Changelog ==